Home

 IQ Air Air Purifier Widely Acclaimed Superior

-IQAir's list of accolades, awards, and number one product reviews is repeated at every vendor's website.
+IQAir's list of accolades, awards, and number one product reviews is repeated at most vendor's websites.

 Here is a brief summary.
 Iqair healthpro plus air purifier

-Consumer's Digest chose the IQAir cleaner as a best buy in December 2004.
+Consumer's Digest chose the IQAir cleaner as a best buy in 2004, 2007, 2011, and 2014.

 Newsweek Magazine ran a HealthPro Plus in a moldy basement, noting that a musty smell disappeared.